Abhi110704/HAL-Internship-Project/README.md

 3. (Optional) Upload a YOLOv8 `.pt` model for advanced detection.
 4. Adjust detection sensitivity in the sidebar.
 5. Use toggles on the main page to enable/disable color, DeltaE, and pattern detection.
+6. View side-by-side comparison of reference and defective (highlighted) image for both SSIM and YOLO detection.
-6. View results, download reports, and ensure quality!
+7. View results, download reports, and ensure quality!

 ## 👩‍💻 Developers
 - Abhiyanshu Anand